Emma Bryant Biography

-Below is a reasonably brief background to me and how I went from being an insurance sales worker to an established comedy actress and prankster…..
+Below is a reasonably brief background to and how I from being an insurance sales to an established comedy actress and prankster…..

-I grew up in a small village near Bristol, where I attended public school and gained straight A and A*sCSE and AS level qualifications, whilst also attending theatre classes for five years and starring in several musical productions, including “Oliver Twist” and “A Midsummer Night’ Dream”.
-I got my first job at the age of 17 in an electronics shop, working as an assistant.
+I grew up in a small village near Bristol, where I attended school and gained straight A and A* GCSE and A Level qualifications, whilst also attending theatre classes for five years, and starring in several musical productions, including “Oliver Twist” and “A Midsummer Night’ Dream”.
+I got my first part time job at the age of 17 in an electronics shop, working as an assistant.

 training course in marketing and business management, gaining two advanced diplomas, followed by a full time sales management role for a prestigious insurance firm based in the South West, where I eventually became the branch manager.
 Whilst attending a runway show in Cardiff, I was scouted by a talent agency and soon after featured in several regional catalogues, modelling women’s fashions and accessories.

 This soon progressed into regular part time work, and eventually a full time role, when the insurance firm I worked for relocated to London.
 I was invited to keep my role and relocate with them, however this was not possible.
 I went on to enjoy a successful career in the glamour/adult industry, having worked for established companies such as Playboy, Hustler and Page 3 of The Sun newspaper.